home / patient care / therapy and treatments / Biofeedback Therapy

 Biofeedback is a technique that uses visual or auditory feedback to gain control over involuntary bodily functions such as blood flow, heart rate, pain perception, muscle tension, and blood pressure.

-These subtle changes result in desired effects like treating migraines, hypertension, headaches, controlling the blood pressure, alleviating digestive disorders such as Irritable Bowel Syndrome; along with aiding with relaxation and stress management.
+These subtle changes result in desired effects like treating migraines, hypertension, headaches, controlling the blood pressure, alleviating digestive disorders such as Irritable Bowel Syndrome; along with aiding relaxation and stress management.

 Few other conditions where biotherapy may help –